MikeDSmith/obsidian-callout-control/README.md

 ### Recommended Hotkeys

+Consider setting up these keyboard shortcuts for efficient workflow:
 - **Collapse:** `Shift` + `Cmd` + `<`
 - **Expand:** `Shift` + `Cmd` + `>`
 - **Toggle:** `Shift` + `Cmd` + `/`

+### Using With Custom Callouts

+This plugin works with both standard Obsidian callouts and any custom callouts you've added to your vault.
+As long as the callout follows Obsidian's syntax `> [!type]± Title`, it will be controllable.

+### Performance Tips

+- For best performance, use Markdown-updating commands when working with large documents
+- When working with many callouts, section-based commands can be more efficient than toggling all callouts
+- Consider collapsing callouts in sections you're not actively working on to improve editor performance

 ## 🧮 Commands